 Working with India

 As one of the world’s largest economies and democracies, India is a powerhouse that will play a major role in shaping the world in the coming decades.
-India is the second largest investor in the UK and a vital trading partner, making it a key priority market for Leeds City Region and many of our international businesses.
+India is the second largest investor in the UK and a vital trading partner, making it a key priority market for West Yorkshire and many of our international businesses.

 UK and India